-4.3 Specific Security Requirements

-- 669 Electronic voting systems have some very specific security requirements that include: - Only legitimate voters are allowed to vote (i.e. voters must be authenticated as having the right to cast a vote) - Only one set of choices is allowed per voter, per contest - The vote cannot be altered from the voter's intention - The vote may not be observed until the proper time - The voting system must be accountable and auditable - Information used to authenticate the voter or his/her right to vote should be protected against misuse (e.g. passwords should be protected from copying) - Voter privacy must be maintained according to the laws of the election jurisdiction.
+675 4.3 Specific Security Requirements 676 Electro nic voting systems have some very specific security requirements that include: 677 678 • Only legitimate voters are allowed to vote (i.e. voters must be authenticated as having the right to cast a vote) 679 • Only one set of choices is allowed per voter, per contest 680 • The vote cannot be altered from the voter's intention 681 • The vote may not be observed until the proper time 682 • The voting system must be accountable and auditable 683 684 • Information used to authenticate the voter or his/her right to vote should be protected against misuse (e.g. passwords should be protected from copying) 685 686 687 688 • Voter privacy must be maintained according to the laws of the election jurisdiction.
 (Legal requirements of public elections in various countries conflict.
-Some countries require that the vote cannot be tracked back to the voter's identity, while others mandate that it must be possible to track every vote to a legitimate voter's identity) - The casting options available to the voter must be genuine - Proof that all genuine votes have been accurately counted.

-There are some specific complications that arise with respect to security and electronic voting that include:

-- Several technologies may be employed in the voting environment - The voting environment may be made up of systems from multiple vendors - A voter may have the option to vote through alternative delivery channels (i.e. physically presenting themselves at a poling station, by post, by electronic means) - The voting systems need to be able to meet various national legal requirements and local voting rules for both private and public elections - Need to verify that all votes are recorded properly without having access to the original input - The mechanism used for voter authentication may vary depending on legal requirements of the contest, the voter registration and the e-voting systems for private and public elections - The user may be voting from an insecure environment (e.g. a PC with no anti-virus checking or user access controls).

-699 Objectives of this security architecture include:
+Some countries require that the vote cannot be tracked back to the voter's identity, while others mandate that it must be possible to track every vote to a legitimate voter's identity) 689 • The casting options available to the voter must be genuine 690 • Proof that all genuine votes have been accurately counted.
+691 692 There a that inc are some specific complications that arise with respect to security and electronic voting lude: 693 ٠ Several technologies may be employed in the voting environment 694 ٠ The voting environment may be made up of systems from multiple vendors 695 696 • A voter may have the option to vote through alternative delivery channels (i.e. physically presenting themselves at a poling station, by post, by electronic means) 697 698 • The voting systems need to be able to meet various national legal requirements and local voting rules for both private and public elections 699 700 • Need to verify that all votes are recorded properly without having access to the original input 701 702 703 • The mechanism used for voter authentication may vary depending on legal requirements of the contest, the voter registration and the e-voting systems for private and public elections 704 705 • The user may be voting from an insecure environment (e.g. a PC with no anti-virus checking or user access controls).
+706 Objecti ves of this security architecture include: 707 • Be open 708 • Not to restrict the authentication mechanisms provided by e-voting systems 709 710 • Specify the security characteristic required of an implementation, allowing for freedom in its precise implementation.
+711 4.4 Security Architecture 712 713 chitecture proposed here is designed to meet the security requirements and objectives d above, allowing for the security complications of e-voting systems listed.
+714 The are chitecture is illustrated in figure 3a below, and consists of distinct areas: 715 • Voter identification and registration 716 • Right to vote authentication